bigmarcolino/Face-It---iOS-9/README.md

 ## Getting Started

-Install Xcode, open this project and run it
+Open this project in Xcode and run it